nhsconnect/gpconnect/pages/appointments/appointments_design.md

 ## Appointment API Scope ##

-The scope of appointment management is to:
+The scope of appointment management is to deliver:

 - <span class="label label-success">SELECTED</span> Functionality required to manage appointments in the context of a patient.
 - Functionality to view or manage an entire diary/appointment book.